-This Instant Pot Salmon Tikka Masala is super flavorful, warm and creamy, perfect to satisfy those curry cravings.
-Marinated salmon steamed along with tikka masala sauce in the pressure cooker.
+This Salmon Tikka Masala is super flavorful, warm, and creamy, perfect to satisfy those curry cravings.
+Marinated salmon cooked along with tikka masala sauce on the stovetop or in an instant pot.
 Serve over basmati rice or enjoy with naan for a scrumptious dinner!

-Since using the instant pot, I have shared lots of chicken and lentils/beans dishes, including this Chicken Tikka Masala.
-I shared this delicious Coconut Shrimp Curry, but I have been wanting to share more fish curry recipes on the blog.
+Since using the instant pot, I have shared many chicken and lentils/beans dishes, including Chicken Tikka Masala.
+I shared this delicious coconut shrimp curry but wanted to share more fish curry recipes on the blog.

-When my friend Archana Mundhe’s new cookbook The Essential Indian Instant Pot released and she offered me to review and share a recipe with you all, I wanted to share this delicious Salmon Tikka Masala recipe from her book.
-It is finger licking good, and hopefully gives you an idea of the tried and tested easy recipes in the book.
+When my friend Archana Mundhe’s new cookbook, The Essential Indian Instant Pot was released, she offered me to review and share a recipe with you all.
+I wanted to share this delicious Salmon Tikka Masala recipe from her book.
+It is finger-licking good, and I am sure you all will love it just as much.

-Back to the Salmon Tikka masala, this Indian fish curry made in the flavorful tikka masala sauce is perfect to satisfy those Indian curry cravings.
-We loved the curry, including my very picky daughter gobbled it up.
+This Indian fish curry with flavorful tikka masala sauce is perfect to satisfy those Indian curry cravings.
+We loved the curry, and my very picky daughter gobbled it up.

 Can you cook fish in an instant pot?